-- 5.1.6. the school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; - 5.1.7.
+- 5.1.2. all staff receive safeguarding and child protection training at induction in line with advice from the LSCB which is regularly updated and receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually; - 5.1.3. all members of staff are trained in and receive regular updates in online safety and reporting concerns at least annually; - 5.1.4. all staff and governors have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse at least annually; - 5.1.5.
+The child protection policy is made available via the school website or other means and that parents/carers are made aware of this policy and their entitlement to have a copy via the school handbook/newsletter/website.
+All parents/carers are made aware of the responsibilities of staff members with regard to child protection procedures through the publication of the Child Protection Policy. - 5.1.6.
+The school provides a coordinated offer of Early Help when additional needs of children are identified and contributes to early help arrangements and inter-agency working and plans; - 5.1.7.
 Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time; - 5.1.8.
 Community users organising activities for children are aware of the school's Child Protection Policy, guidelines and procedures; - 5.1.9.
 The name of the designated members of staff for child protection, the Designated Safeguarding Lead and deputy(ies), are clearly advertised in the school with a statement explaining the school's role in referring and monitoring cases of suspected abuse; - 5.1.10.
-All staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2016 and will sign to say they have read and understood it.
-This applies to the Governing Body in relation to part 2 of the same guidance.
+All staff will be given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2018 and will sign to say they have read and understood it.
+This applies to the Governing Board in relation to part 2 of the same guidance.
+Along with Part 3: Safer Recruitment should be read by members of staff who are involved in safer recruitment for the school.